• Facebook

 Framework

-The Project AWARE grant is built on an interconnected systems framework, the base of which is home and community awareness, with the goals of de-stigmatizing mental health issues through awareness training, building self-healing, trauma-informed communities, and creating community partnerships.
+The Project AWARE grant is built on an interconnected systems framework.
+The base is home and community awareness.
+The goals are: de-stigmatizing mental health issues through awareness training, building self-healing, trauma-informed communities, and creating community partnerships.

-• Tier 1: Universal prevention, incorporating universal behavioral health screenings and support for school/home partnerships, trauma-informed training for school staff, Positive Behavior Intervention and Supports, and other prevention activities
+• Tier 1: Universal prevention, incorporating universal behavioral health screenings and support for school/home partnerships.
+Also, trauma-informed training for school staff, Positive Behavior Intervention and Supports, and other prevention activities.

 Goals

-• Provide training for school personnel and other adults who interact with school-aged youth to detect and respond to mental health issues in children and young adults
+• Provide training to detect and respond to mental health issues in children and young adults.
+The training should be for all school personnel and other adults who interact with school-aged youth.

 Mission

-Our mission is to enhance the mental and behavioral health of all students connected to Project AWARE through an interconnected system framework with the partnerships of education, mental health, and community supports which promote wellness, resilience, and tools to empower all students, families, educators, and school staff.
+Our mission is to enhance the mental and behavioral health of all students connected to Project AWARE.
+We can do this through an interconnected system framework.
+Framework is partnerships of education, mental health, and community supports which promote wellness, resilience, and tools to empower all students, families, and school staff.

 Vision